 Let’s get down to the roots of the error and figure out how to fix it!

 Why Does the Error “A Media Driver Your Computer Needs is Missing” Appear?

 If you have received the error message while installing Windows 10 on your PC via an external device like a DVD or a Pendrive, there can be multiple reasons behind it.
 The three most prominent reasons behind this error are –

 - An issue with the Installation Media (ISO file)

 These issues are not so severe as they will surely not harm any functionality of the system.
 However, if you are stuck in the middle of the Windows installation process, It might brick your CPU as it does not have a stable OS to run.

-What is the Best Way to Resolve the Issue?
+What is the Best Way to Resolve A Media Driver is Missing Error?

 Struggling with the issue is never the solution.
 If you have encountered the “a media driver your computer needs is missing” during Windows 10 installation, the primary reason behind it could be missing/ malfunctioning media drivers in your computer.
 To handle the situation, you must initiate updates for the existing drivers.

 The best and most convenient way to fetch updates for all drivers on your computer is by using a tool like Advanced Driver Updater.
 Yes, a tool can help your system instantly get all the updated drivers.
 The best part is both free trial and paid versions of the software are available.
 To get started with it, follow the steps given below!